 How to Differentiate Between a Simile & an Allusion

 Allusion and similes are both common literary elements used to enhance the quality of a story.
 While statements of allusion may appear on the surface to mirror similes, they have different purposes.
-An allusion is simply a brief mention of a person, place or event.
-A simile is a statement comparing similar qualities between two different things.

 Neil Kokemuller has been an active business, finance and education writer and content media website developer since 2007.
 He has been a college marketing professor since 2004.
 Kokemuller has additional professional experience in marketing, retail and small business.
 He holds a Master of Business Administration from Iowa State University.